Data Protection Impact Assessment

 - Who carries out the DPIA: For research projects, the Principal Investigator is responsible for the DPIA.
 For non-research projects/initiatives the project lead is responsible for the DPIA.
 The DPIA should be retained with all other project documentation for the duration of the project.

-Where guidance or further information is necessary, consult the University DP Office at email@example.com and where relevant external stakeholders and experts.
-Please be advised that the DP Office will only review DPIAs that are classified as high risk.
+Where guidance or further information is necessary, consult the University DP Office at firstname.lastname@example.org and where relevant external stakeholders and experts.
+Please be advised that the DP Office will only review DPIAs involving human data subjects that are classified as high risk.
+Review the Information Risk Classifications to determine if you are working with high risk data.

-Due to high demand, if you submit your DPIA to the Data Protection & FOI Office, it may take 2-3 weeks for us to provide an initial review.
+Due to high demand, the current turnaround time on DPIA reviews will be in excess of 8 weeks.
 Depending upon the complexity of your project, there may also be extensive follow-up discussion before your DPIA is finalised.
 Please ensure that you leave enough time ahead of project initiation to accommodate this.

 Data Protection Impact Assessment Template